Behavioral Change, Interpersonal Understanding

 We will be reading a paper by Dr. Bass and continuing to discuss his work in depth with an ongoing focus on case material.

 Each webinar is one hour long.
 They cost $20 per webinar, $120 for each trimester, or $300 for the entire series.
 Please use the Paypal buttons below to purchase a trimester or the full series.
 To purchase individual episodes, please click use the buttons in the episode descriptions to add them to your shopping cart.
-After payment is received you will receive a link to download the videos within 48 hours.
-Please contact Dr. Judith Brisman with any questions.
+After payment is received you will receive a link to download the videos within 72 hours.
+Please contact Dr. Judith Brisman by sending a message here if you do not receive your download link within 72 hours, or if you have any questions about this series.